Graduate Mathematics

 - Postdoctoral researcher in pure or applied mathematics

-- Research scientist in government laboratories or agencies (e.g., DOE, NSF, national labs)
+- Research scientist in government laboratories or agencies (e.g., DOE, NSA, national labs)

-- Quantitative analyst or data scientist in finance, tech, or analytics‑driven industries
+- Quantitative analyst or data scientist in finance, tech, or industries driven by analytics

 - Algorithm or software developer in mathematically intensive fields